 But the slightest deficiency anywhere on the form results in the order being rejected, and having to start all over again.
 And as any attorney who practices Colorado family law knows this creates the risk of running out of time, because the law inexplicably imposes a 90-day deadline to submit a conforming PERA division order after the decree is issued.
 No exceptions.C.R.S.
 14-10-113(6)(c)(I).

 At least “no exceptions” until now.
-But just as the Covid-19 pandemic has changed so much of society, so too has it changed PERA – at least temporarily.
-With courts closed for routine business, PERA has, sensibly, realized that strict adherence to an already-pointless rule during Coronavirus makes little sense.
+But just as the pandemic has changed so much of society, so too has it changed PERA – at least temporarily.
+With courts closed for routine business, they have, sensibly, realized that strict adherence to an already-pointless rule during Coronavirus makes little sense.

 Now, the 90-day deadline has been extended until December 31, 2020 for cases where the decree of dissolution was entered on or after December 16, 2019.
 The reasoning is that with the courthouse closures, litigants would have a harder time getting the PERA DRO approved in time.